runtimeverification/llvm-backend/matching/README.md

 # LLVM Backend Pattern Matching

-The LLVM backend pattern matching algorithm is heavily based on the paper "Compiling Pattern Matching to Good Decision Trees" by Luc Maranget.
+The LLVM backend pattern matching algorithm is heavily based on the paper "Compiling Pattern Matching to Good Decision Trees" by Luc Maranget [1].
 We will assume for the purposes of this documentation that the reader has read and understands that paper in detail, and focus instead primarily on the differences between that paper and the final algorithm used by the LLVM backend.
 We will, however, exhaustively cover the preliminary concepts as they